gpandyar/CLEMEA-DEVWKS-1020/README.md

-# DevNet Create 19

-# DevNet Workshop for NAE APIs at DevNet Create 19
+# DevNet Workshop for NAE APIs

-# Scripts for NAE DevNet Workshop DevNet Create 2019
+# Scripts for NAE DevNet Workshop DEVWKS-1020

 ### Postman Collection for common NAE operations
 Download collection and open in Postman2.
 Also download the environment and load as the current environment.
 Collection will not work without the environment.
 ### Postman Environment to run above collections